Subhasis-Sahu/SFAL-VSD/README.md

     synth -top <module_name> : This command runs the yosys synthesis script on the mentioned module name of our design dfflibmap -liberty <.lib file path> : This command maps internal flipflop cells to the flipflop cells in the technology library specified in the given liberty file.

-## Day 3 - Combinational and sequential optmizations:
+## Day 3 - Combinational and sequential optmizations

 Combinational Optimizations: